 - ⭐ You can also chat to the team from Somerset Design if you're looking to improve your website's functionality and aesthetic.
 Their team has a wealth of experience, so have a chat with them - they'll work wonders for you.

-- ⭐ Don't forget to talk to Noisy Little Monkey for advice on SEO, digital marketing and social media.
+- ⭐ Don't forget to talk to Noisy Little Monkey for advice on SEO, digital marketing and social media marketing.
 They're a HubSpot partner too!

 5. Bring your business cards